top of page

 Who Can Participate

-• Open to middle school and high school students
+• Open to middle school - high school and college students

 • Cross-school teams are welcome